nharratt/papers/journal.md

 CONCLUSIONS

-Here are some useful updates and comclusions to this body of work.
+Here are some useful updates and conclusions to this body of work.